3 days in Valencia may not sound like a lot of time to explore this interesting Spanish City.

 Day 3 – Mercado Central, Marina, Turia Park

-My Thoughts on Valencia
+My Experience in Valencia

 I decided to visit Valencia during my Easter break while I was teaching English in Barcelona.
 It was only a short 3-hour ride on the train, and I was excited to visit a city I had wanted to see for a while.